-AVK has been in the valve business for almost 50 years.
+AVK has been in the valve business for 50 years.
 When Niels Aage Kjaer took over his father’s smithy in 1970, he developed the first gate valve, a resilient seated socket ended gate valve with a lot of new technical features.
-He soon realized that the quality of the internal rubber components are of paramount importance for the valve performance, so back in 1975 he decided to take full control of this and acquired a neighbouring rubber factory.
-Today, AVK GUMMI A/S develops and manufactures rubber compounds to AVK's and other customers' uncompromising standards of excellence.
+He soon realized that the quality of the internal rubber components is of paramount importance for the valve performance, so back in 1975 he decided to take full control of this and acquired a neighbouring rubber factory.
+Today, AVK GUMMI A/S develops and manufactures rubber compounds to AVK and many other customers.

 AVK's continuous focus on high quality and innovation has paved the way for a global reach, and the gate valve range has been widened substantially to meet local requirements around the world.
 Today, AVK offers gate valves according to global standards and with a wealth of end connections and material configurations – in total more than 100 variants to meet the requirements from AVK International’s region, and more than 300 variants in total from the AVK Group of companies.

 Things to consider when choosing a gate valve